PranayTyagi11/ai-invoice-generator/README.md

 ## Overview

-The **AI Invoice Generator** is a cutting-edge web application that revolutionizes invoice management through artificial intelligence.
-Built with modern web technologies, it provides businesses with an intelligent, automated solution for creating, managing, and processing invoices with unprecedented efficiency.
+The **AI Invoice Generator** is an invoice management system with artificial intelligence.
+Built with modern web technologies, it provides intelligent, automated solution for creating, managing, and processing invoices with unprecedented efficiency.

 ### 🚀 What Makes It Special